-vacmContextEntry OBJECT-TYPE SYNTAX VacmContextEntry MAX-ACCESS not-accessible current STATUS DESCRIPTION "Information about a particular context."
-INDEX { vacmContextName } ::= { vacmContextTable 1 }

-VacmContextEntry ::= SEQUENCE { vacmContextName SnmpAdminString }

 '''

+vacmContextEntry OBJECT-TYPE

+SYNTAX VacmContextEntry

+MAX-ACCESS not-accessible

+STATUS current

+DESCRIPTION "Information about a particular context."

+{

+INDEX

+vacmContextName

+}

+::= { vacmContextTable 1 }

+VacmContextEntry ::= SEQUENCE

+{

+vacmContextName SnmpAdminString

+}

 vacmContextName OBJECT-TYPE

+SYNTAX SnmpAdminString (SIZE(0..32))

+MAX-ACCESS read-only

+STATUS current

 '''

-SnmpAdminString (SIZE(0..32)) SYNTAX MAX-ACCESS read-only STATUS current DESCRIPTION "A human readable name identifying a particular context at a particular SNMP entity.
-The empty contextName (zero length) represents the default context. ::= { vacmContextEntry 1 } vacmSecurityToGroupTable OBJECT-TYPE SYNTAX SEQUENCE OF VacmSecurityToGroupEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "This table maps a combination of securityModel and securityName into a groupName which is used to define an access control policy for a group of principals. ::= { vacmMIBObjects 2 } vacmSecurityToGroupEntry OBJECT-TYPE SYNTAX VacmSecurityToGroupEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "An entry in this table maps the combination of a securityModel and securityName into a groupName. { INDEX vacmSecurityModel, vacmSecurityName } ::= { vacmSecurityToGroupTable 1 } VacmSecurityToGroupEntry ::= SEQUENCE { vacmSecurityModel SnmpSecurityModel, vacmSecurityName SnmpAdminString, vacmGroupName SnmpAdminString, vacmSecurityToGroupStorageType StorageType, vacmSecurityToGroupStatus RowStatus } vacmSecurityModel OBJECT-TYPE SYNTAX SnmpSecurityModel(1..2147483647) MAX-ACCESS not-accessible Wijnen, et. al. Standards Track [Page 13]
+'''

+DESCRIPTION "A human readable name identifying a particular

+context at a particular SNMP entity.

+The empty contextName (zero length) represents the

+default context.

+::= { vacmContextEntry 1 }

+vacmSecurityToGroupTable OBJECT-TYPE

+SEQUENCE OF VacmSecurityToGroupEntry

+SYNTAX

+MAX-ACCESS not-accessible

+STATUS

+current

+DESCRIPTION "This table maps a combination of securityModel and

+securityName into a groupName which is used to define

+an access control policy for a group of principals.

+::= { vacmMIBObjects 2 }

+vacmSecurityToGroupEntry OBJECT-TYPE

+VacmSecurityToGroupEntry

+SYNTAX

+MAX-ACCESS not-accessible

+STATUS

+current

+DESCRIPTION "An entry in this table maps the combination of a

+securityModel and securityName into a groupName.

+INDEX

+{

+vacmSecurityModel,

+vacmSecurityName

+}

+::= { vacmSecurityToGroupTable 1 }

+VacmSecurityToGroupEntry ::= SEQUENCE

+ł

+vacmSecurityModel

+SnmpSecurityModel,

+vacmSecurityName

+SnmpAdminString,

+vacmGroupName

+SnmpAdminString,

+vacmSecurityToGroupStorageType StorageType,

+vacmSecurityToGroupStatus

+RowStatus

+}

+vacmSecurityModel OBJECT-TYPE

+SYNTAX SnmpSecurityModel(1..2147483647)

+MAX-ACCESS not-accessible

+STATUS current

+DESCRIPTION "The Security Model, by which the vacmSecurityName

+referenced by this entry is provided.

+Wijnen, et al.

+Standards Track

+[Page 14]

+'''

-STATUS current DESCRIPTION "The Security Model, by which the vacmSecurityName referenced by this entry is provided.
-Note, this object may not take the 'any' (0) value. ::= { vacmSecurityToGroupEntry 1 } vacmSecurityName OBJECT-TYPE SYNTAX SnmpAdminString (SIZE(1..32)) MAX-ACCESS not-accessible STATUS current DESCRIPTION "The securityName for the principal, represented in a Security Model independent format, which is mapped by this entry to a groupName.
-The securityName for a principal represented in a Security Model independent format. ::= { vacmSecurityToGroupEntry 2 } OBJECT-TYPE vacmGroupName SYNTAX SnmpAdminString (SIZE(1..32)) MAX-ACCESS read-create STATUS current DESCRIPTION "The name of the group to which this entry (e.g., the combination of securityModel and securityName) belongs.
-This groupName is used as index into the vacmAccessTable to select an access control policy. ::= { vacmSecurityToGroupEntry 3 } vacmSecurityToGroupStorageType OBJECT-TYPE SYNTAX StorageType MAX-ACCESS read-create STATUS current DESCRIPTION "The storage type for this conceptual row.
-Conceptual rows having the value 'permanent' need not allow write-access to any columnar objects in the row.
-DEFVAL { nonVolatile } ::= { vacmSecurityToGroupEntry 4 } vacmSecurityToGroupStatus OBJECT-TYPE SYNTAX RowStatus MAX-ACCESS read-create Wijnen, et. al. Standards Track [Page 14] RFC 2275
+Note, this object may not take the 'any' (0) value. ::= { vacmSecurityToGroupEntry 1 } vacmSecurityName OBJECT-TYPE SnmpAdminString (SIZE(1..32)) SYNTAX MAX-ACCESS not-accessible STATUS current DESCRIPTION "The securityName for the principal, represented in a Security Model independent format, which is mapped by this entry to a groupName. ::= { vacmSecurityToGroupEntry 2 } vacmGroupName OBJECT-TYPE SYNTAX SnmpAdminString (SIZE(1..32)) MAX-ACCESS read-create STATUS current DESCRIPTION "The name of the group to which this entry (e.g., the combination of securityModel and securityName) belongs.
+This groupName is used as index into the vacmAccessTable to select an access control policy.
+However, a value in this table does not imply that an instance with the value exists in table vacmAccesTable. ::= { vacmSecurityToGroupEntry 3 } vacmSecurityToGroupStorageType OBJECT-TYPE SYNTAX StorageType MAX-ACCESS read-create STATUS current DESCRIPTION "The storage type for this conceptual row.
+Conceptual rows having the value 'permanent' need not allow write-access to any columnar objects in the row. { nonVolatile } DEFVAL ::= { vacmSecurityToGroupEntry 4 } vacmSecurityToGroupStatus OBJECT-TYPE SYNTAX RowStatus MAX-ACCESS read-create STATUS current DESCRIPTION "The status of this conceptual row.
+Until instances of all corresponding columns are appropriately configured, the value of the Wijnen, et al. Standards Track [Page 15]